This post may contain affiliate links.

-I’m not talking about the personal qualities and emotional development here, nor the book learning, just the things that most people would recognise as “school” that the kids have picked up naturally without having to attend.
-That is what is called unschooling, worldschooling or natural learning.
+I’m not talking about the personal qualities and emotional development here, nor the book learning, just the things that most people would recognise as “school” that the kids have picked up naturally through global strewing without having to attend.
+That is almost what is called unschooling, it is worldschooling or natural learning.

 They’d beat most adults on this!